IAG seals bmi deal, UK and budget units included

 BA said the integration plan for bmi, which is losing over 3 million pounds a week, would see some 1,500 jobs retained, including around 1,100 cabin crew, pilots and engineers based at Heathrow.

-Last month, BA was given regulatory approval from the European Commission to buy bmi from Lufthansa [ID:nL6E8EU5HO]
+Last month, BA was given regulatory approval from the European Commission to buy bmi from Lufthansa (LHAG.DE).

 (Reporting by Rhys Jones; Editing by Adveith Nair)